Stages of Grief Chart

 The Stages of Grief Chart can be utilized at two optimal times.
 If you're an educator working as a psychiatrist or psychologist, the first page of our Stages of Grief Chart template serves as an excellent handout or presentation slide to teach aspiring professionals about grief and how to assist patients in navigating it.

 For psychologists, psychiatrists, counselors, or therapists specializing in grief therapy/counseling, the Stages of Grief Chart becomes relevant once the core of your program begins.
-After establishing a safe and non-judgmental environment, you can explain the Five Stages of Grief using the chart.
-Assessing where patients currently stand, the objective becomes guiding them toward Acceptance.
+After establishing a safe and non-judgmental environment, you can explain the five stages of grief using the chart.
+When patients are assessed where they currently stand, the objective becomes to guide them toward acceptance.
 The subsequent journey involves collaborative efforts to help them process their grief in a healthy manner, ultimately leading to a renewed appreciation for life and the future.

-The second page of the chart allows patients to log their experiences if they desire.
+The second page of the chart allows clients to log their experiences if they desire.
 While not obligatory, it allows them to document their journey through each stage of grief.
 This record can serve as a valuable resource for reflection on their time with you and their overall experience with grief.
+We have more resources through our platform if you want more worksheets for your therapy.

 It is a useful educational tool.